 1. Find a small kiddie pool

-I bought the small hard sided kiddie pool. $8
+I bought the small hard-plastic kiddie pool for $8.

-I also bought a $4 kiddie rake to make scooping easier but after trying this I suggest a cheap dollar store one for $1 with the stiffer tines for raking.
+I also bought a $4 kiddie rake to make scooping easier, but after trying this, I suggest a cheap dollar store one for $1 with stiffer tines for raking.

-Poop scoops are cheap and work great. $1
+Poop scoops are cheap and work great and just cost $1.

-Here is the set up in the basement.
-I also keep a broom and dustpan plus trash can and trash bags nearby.
+Here is the DIY litter box setup in the basement.
+I also keep a broom and dustpan plus a trash can and trash bags nearby.
 So far there has been minimal litter scatter outside the pool.